AriFordsham/GHCWiki/explicit-type-application.md

 ### Syntax for promoted datatypes

-It also introduces the need to disambiguate between a datatype and its promoted kind.
+With `-XPolyKinds` on, we can also match/apply kind arguments.
+This introduces the need to disambiguate between a datatype and the promoted kind it introduces.
 Consider the example:

 ```wiki
 data X = X